ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/codespaces.md

 1. Un [repositorio `dotfiles` en GitHub](https://docs.github.com/en/codespaces/customizing-your-codespace/personalizing-github-codespaces-for-your-account#dotfiles) o
 2. Usando [Settings Sync](https://docs.github.com/en/codespaces/customizing-your-codespace/personalizing-github-codespaces-for-your-account#settings-sync).

-To speed up codespace creation, you can configure your project to **prebuild codespaces** for specific branches in specific regions.
-You create and configure prebuilds in your repository's settings.

-- Repository-level settings for GitHub Codespaces are available for all repositories owned by personal accounts.
-- For repositories owned by organizations, repository-level settings for GitHub Codespaces are available for organizations on GitHub Team plans that there is the one you get from GH Education as a teacher.

-See the documentation at [codespaces/prebuilding-your-codespaces](https://docs.github.com/en/codespaces/prebuilding-your-codespaces).

-A **prebuild** assembles the main components of a codespace for a particular combination of repository, branch, and `devcontainer.json` configuration file.

-It provides a quick way to create a new codespace.
-For complex and/or large repositories in particular, you can create a new codespace more quickly by using a prebuild.

-Whenever you push changes to your repository, GitHub Codespaces uses GitHub Actions to automatically update your prebuilds.

 See [codespaces-contrib/dotfiles](https://github.com/codespaces-contrib/dotfiles),
 [casiano-rodriguez/dotfiles](https://github.com/casiano-rodriguez/dotfiles) and [crguezl/dotfiles](https://github.com/crguezl/dotfiles) (the last two are private repos)